drewdolan/installation-and-configuration/source/imgmath-on-fedora.rst

 3. Install missing 'anyfontsize.sty'.
 -------------------------------------

-The ``imgmath`` extension also requires the 'anyfontsize' package.
+The ``imgmath`` extension also requires the 'anyfontsize' package, which is part of a larger Sphinx package that supports PDF, LaTeX, and HTML.
 Install it with the following command::

-    $ sudo dnf install texlive-anyfontsize
+    $ sudo dnf install python-sphinx-latex

 4. You're done---try it out!